Nigel Kennedy: Until 2000

 At the age of 16, Kennedy was invited by jazz violinist Stéphane Grappelli to appear with him at New York's Carnegie Hall.
 He made his recording debut in 1984 with Elgar's Violin Concerto.
 His subsequent recording of Vivaldi's The Four Seasons with the English Chamber Orchestra in 1989 sold over two million copies and earned a place as one of the best-selling of all classical recordings.
 The album remained at the top of the UK classical charts for over a year, with total sales of over three million units.

 In 1992, Kennedy announced the end of his career in classical music.
 Around this time, he recorded the album Music in Colours with Stephen Duffy.
 He returned to the international concert platform in the mid-1990s.
 In 1997, he received an award for Outstanding Contribution to British Music at the BRIT Awards, and in 2001 received the 'Male Artist of the Year' award.

-In other music genres, Kennedy recorded a cover of Jimi Hendrix's "Fire" for the 1993 album Stone Free: A Tribute to Jimi Hendrix.
-The same year, he made an appearance on Robert Plant's solo album Fate of Nations on the track "Calling to you".
-In 1999, Sony Classical released The Kennedy Experience, which featured improvisational recordings based on Hendrix compositions.
-Kennedy's autobiography, Always Playing, was published in 1991.
+In other music genres, in 1993, Kennedy made an appearance on Robert Plant's solo album Fate of Nations on the track "Calling to you".
+In that same year, Kennedy recorded a cover of Jimi Hendrix's "Fire" for the album Stone Free: A Tribute to Jimi Hendrix.
+In 1999, Sony Classical released The Kennedy Experience, which featured improvisational recordings based on six songs by Hendrix: "Third Stone from the Sun ", "Little Wing", "1983...
+(A Merman I Should Turn to Be)", "Drifting", "Fire" and "Purple Haze".

+Kennedy's first autobiography, Always Playing, was published in 1991.
+His second, Nigel Kennedy Uncensored!, came out in 2021.